CollinAlpert/Java2DB/README.md

 ### Counting
 For counting functionality, the `BaseService` provides a `count` method.
 You can use it to either count all rows in a table, or to count all rows which match a certain condition.
 E.g. `personService.count()` would return the total number of people while `personService.count(person -> person.getAge() >= 50)` would return the amount of people that are of age 50 and older in your table.

+### Projections
+If you would not like to fetch an entire entity from the database, when building a query, you can project to a single column by using the ```project()``` method.
+You then have option to choose the form in which the data should be fetched, as you would normally specify when executing a built entity query.
+For example, we only want the names of all people older than 40 in the shape of an array.
+The corresponding statement would look something like this: ```personService.getMultiple(p -> p.getAge() > 40).project(Person::getName).toArray()```.

 ### Existential conditions
 If you would like to check if a certain record exists in a table, you can use the `any` method provided by the `BaseService`.\